DanielServejeira/graphs/README.md

 ---

 This README serves as a starting point for understanding and utilizing the graph library effectively.
-For more information, consult the source code and function comments.
+For more information, consult the source code and function documentation.